679 Pax

 679 Pax is a minor planet orbiting the Sun that was discovered by German astronomer August Kopff on January 28, 1909.
 It is named after Pax, a Roman goddess.
-It is orbiting the Sun with a period of 4.16 years and an eccentricity of 0.31.
+It is orbiting the Sun with a period of 4.16 years, a semimajor axis of 2.59 AU, and a moderately high eccentricity of 0.31.
+The last causes it to vary in distance from the Sun over the course of its orbit, ranging from 1.78±to AU.
+The orbital plane is inclined at an angle of 24.4° relative to the plane of the ecliptic.

 Measurements using the adaptive optics at the W. M. Keck Observatory give a mean diameter of 62 km.
 This is 16% larger than the diameter estimated using the IRAS observatory.
 The asteroid is elongated with a size ratio of 1.66 ± 0.23 between the major and minor axes.
 Photometric measurements reported in 1982 gave a rotation period of 8.452 hours.
 The asteroid's pole of rotation lies 32° away from the plane of the ecliptic.

 Polarimetric study of this asteroid reveals anomalous properties that suggests the regolith consists of a mixture of low and high albedo material.
 This may have been caused by fragmentation of an asteroid substrate with the spectral properties of CO3/CV3 carbonaceous chondrites.